its-varthini/ApacheTomcat-Handson/SonarQube-scanner/jacoco_integration.md

-**Steps to integrate Jacoco code coverage with sonarqube and Jenkins**
+**Steps to publish Jacoco code coverage to sonarqube using Jenkins**

 add these below code blocks in the pom.xml file after packaging the application the code coverage report will be published to sonarqube.
 ```